 More volatility isn’t a deterrent for more risk-tolerant investors.
 While the market goes up and down in the short-term, it trends upwards long-term.
 For those with financial goals further down the road, the stock market makes perfect sense for investing.

 The standard recommendation when it comes to investing in the market is to have a portfolio that is 60% stocks and 40% bonds.
 Because 2019 was such a strong year for stocks, it wouldn’t be surprising if some investors found this proportion suddenly out of balance.
 Their stocks may make up 70% of their portfolio now, for example, with only 30% committed to bonds.

-For people in this situation, early 2020 is a good time to rebalance a portfolio.
+For people in this situation, early 2021 was a good time to rebalance a portfolio.
 Whether rebalancing or just dipping your toe in, take a look at diversifying as well.
 Healthcare, especially biotech, is seeing promising growth.
 The same goes for energy, especially in regards to sustainability.
 Many investors also look for companies that consistently pay good dividends, to offer some comfort in the volatile times that are likely ahead.

 While real estate investment is typically more of a commitment than the market, the payoff is often more predictable.
 For example, demand for housing in big markets will keep rent high this year as the growing IT and healthcare industries continue to concentrate their presence where the most talent is found.
 Multifamily investing through crowdfunding platforms such as The PRC Investor Network, is one of the most sound investment strategies we can offer for accredited investors.
 The PRC Investor Network allows users to invest in funds backed by commercial real estate, and the PRC team thoroughly underwrites each offer with the investor in mind.